GMiS STEM Scholarship Application

 - CUMULATIVE GPA – The cumulative GPA, weighted or unweighted, must appear on the transcript, otherwise the transcript will be considered invalid.
 If you attended school in another country, the transcript must be converted into a 4.0 scale and into English.
 GMiS does not calculate GPA’s, If not GPA appears on the transcript, your institution must present an official GPA either by a letter or email from your advisor.

-- We will not accept transcripts in any language except English AND transcripts MUST have the GPA on the U.S. 4.0 GPA scale.
+- FOREIGN TRANSCRIPTS – We will not accept transcripts in any language except English AND transcripts MUST have the GPA on the U.S. 4.0 GPA scale.
 NO EXCEPTIONS.